alac6469/Principles-Paper/FinalDraft.md

        at sun.reflect.DelegatingMethodAccessorImpl.i...
 ~~~~~

 "Ouch!
 NullPointerException!
 This is an unpleasant surprise." says Matt Malone.
 The val x is initially seen to be 0, and there is no problem when converting this to a string.
 However, when a(0) is converted to a string, we get a NullPointerException.
 The reason for these ambiguities is because in Scala 2.7, when arrays are implemented with parameterized types, the arrays are actually Java objects.
 So, when running different methods on the array, possible interferences can occur that will produce odd results that could be almost impossible to debug.
-These are but examples of the unobvious behaviours associated with Scala 2.7 the boxed/unboxed array implementation.
+These are but examples of the unobvious behaviors associated with Scala 2.7 in the boxed/unboxed array implementation.

 Attempts At A Solution
 ----------------------

   Throughout the Scala Improvement Process, there were a few ways that were presented as possibilities for solving the aforementioned issues with arrays in Scala 2.7.
 One such way was to create two different implementations of an array.
 In one implementation, there would be the Java representation for interoperation.
 This implementation would have all of the same traits as an array in Java and have a quick runtime.
 The other implementation would be the Scala representation for use in the collection hierarchy.
 One advantage of this second implementation would be that it would have all of the easy-to-use methods for such things as indexing and manipulation.
 In an ideal world, these two implementations should be interchangeable, with the first one having the performance boost, and the second one being more flexible.
 However, issues arise when thinking about what would occur with this method when very large pieces of code are being used.
 Because a developer would need to determine a specific implementation of the array to use, discrepancies will most likely occur when people who are working on the same code choose to use opposite implementations.
 This could become very complicated and problematic as the various pieces of code from different programmers, and different implementations, are brought together and tried to be compiled.
 For example, consider the following code:

 Another potential solution that was discussed involved wrapping Java-like arrays in Scala arrays.
 Therefore, the native arrays would go through a conversion that would essentially make them a part of Scala’s collection hierarchy.
 By doing this, the uncertainty that arises from having two separate implementations is avoided.
 In this context, native arrays would have the same implementation as new Scala arrays; however, they would still have the same performance capabilities as Java Arrays.
 However, the same thing had been done with conversions between Scala's String and RichString, and many problems arose.
-Take for example the following code:

 ~~~~~
 "abc".reverse.reverse == "abc"